Fall 2018 Workshop Series

-Donna Menhart is Director of Undergraduate Studies and Associate Professor of Ear Training at The Hartt School, University of Hartford, where she received the University of Hartford Sustained Excellence in Teaching Award in 2007.
+Donna Menhart is Associate Dean for Programs and Academic Innovation, along with Associate Professor of Ear Training, Kodaly at The Hartt School, University of Hartford, where she received the University of Hartford Sustained Excellence in Teaching Award in 2007.
 From 1990-2011 Professor Menhart served as the coordinator and Kodály ear-training/music theory instructor for the Performer’s Certificate Program, a college-preparatory program for advanced high school musicians she developed for The Hartt School Community Division.
 As a Kodály Master Teacher, Donna has taught Musicianship Levels I, II and III for the Summer Kodály Certification Program at the Kodály Institute at Capital University in Columbus, Ohio.

 Professor Menhart is currently President Elect for the Organization of American Kodály Educators (OAKE), Immediate Past President for the Eastern Division of OAKE, Past President of the Kodály Educators of Southern New England (KESNE), has served on the KESNE Board since 2008, and was the National Program Chair for the 2013 OAKE Conference in Hartford, CT.
 Donna presents regularly on Kodály Pedagogy at conferences for local, regional, national, and international professional music organizations including the Connecticut Music Educators Association (CMEA), the Rhode Island Music Educators Association (RIMEA), the Orange County Music Educators Association (OCMEA), the Kodály Educators of New York (KONY), Kodály New Jersey (KNJ), KESNE, OAKE, and the International Kodály Society (IKS).
 Donna is published in the Kodály Envoy of OAKE, the Choral Journal of the American Choral Directors Association (ACDA), and the Bulletin of IKS, and presented at the 21st, 22nd, and 23rd International Kodály Symposia, in Kecskemét, Hungary, Edinburgh, Scotland, and Alberta, Canada.